SharkFishDeveloper/Sloth/README.md

 # Sloth Command Documentation .
-Sloth is made by Shahzeb/SharkFishDeveloper
+Sloth is created by Shahzeb/SharkFishDeveloper

-##Sloth - A Global Version Control System
+## Sloth - A Global Version Control System

 1. Clone the Repository